Kneedeep2005/UETC/observational_constraints/README.md

 ## Status

-Most sections currently serve as **placeholders** to preserve scope and intent.
+Most sections currently serve as **placeholders** to preserve scope and intent, with selected categories partially populated.
 Content will be added incrementally as analyses are formalized and documented.

 The presence of a category does not imply unresolved tension or proposed revision;
 it indicates an observational domain that constrains the framework.